c0ded00d1e12/ecen224/_labs/image.md

 } Bitmap;
 ```

-Much like a `class`, a `struct` is a collection of different variable values all associated with the same process.
+Much like a `class`, a `struct` is a collection of different variable values all associated together.
 In the `Bitmap struct` we see many properties associated with the file, including:

 - `pxl_data`: This is a one dimensional list of `uint8_t` values that represent pixel values in the image.
 - `pxl_data_cpy`: This is a copy of the list of `uint8_t` values that represent pixel values in the image.
 This will be helpful with some of the algorithms later on in the lab.